 While litigation can be a complicated and overwhelming process for only one person, experienced attorneys, such as the attorneys at the Heidari Law Group will listen to you and help you through the process of drafting a strong complaint and representing you in meetings with the other party, always with your best interests at the forefront of their minds.

 In addition, attorneys such as the ones at Heidari law group are experienced in settlement negotiations and understand the importance of listening to their clients’ needs and wants.
 Should a case go to trial, our attorneys have years of experience in the courtroom and in the trial.

 The Heidari Law Group can help you every step of the litigation process.
-Whether you’re in California or Nevada, Heidari Law Group will be there to assist you.
+Whether you’re in California or Nevada, Heidari Law Group has experienced litigation lawyers that can assist you through the complexities of your case.
 Heidari Law Group also has offices in Fresno, California, Sacramento, California, Los Angeles, California, Irvine, California, and Las Vegas, Nevada.
-Call for a free case evaluation today!
+Reach out to us a free case evaluation today!